Majors and Minors

 Elementary Education with approved Middle School Endorsements Grades 5-9

 Approved Secondary Teaching Fields (9-12 unless otherwise indicated):

 History (Social Studies)

 Physical Education K-12

 Speech & Theatre

-The Teacher Education program is fully accredited by the Missouri Department of Education and Secondary Education.
+The Teacher Education program is fully accredited by the Missouri Department of Elementary and Secondary Education.